fayzidin/AI_agent_scheduler/OUTLOOK_OAUTH_SETUP.md

 3. **Create a New Registration:**
    - Click **+ New registration**
    - **Name**: AI Meeting Assistant
-   - **Supported account types**: Accounts in any organizational directory and personal Microsoft accounts
+   - **Supported account types**: IMPORTANT - Select "Accounts in any organizational directory and personal Microsoft accounts"
    - **Redirect URI**: Web → `https://aima.netlify.app` (and add your development URL)
    - Click **Register**